 know that it was the Holy Spirit that gave me that inner witness of God's willingness to hear

 4. God met me at my point of need and totally forgave me.
 The cleansing was so complete

 that I was overwhelmed in his presence, but I had that same unswerving knowledge that I

 was clean and forgiven that only comes through the revelation God alone can give.
 I have

 now had a wonderful relationship with God for over 39 years that is personal and absolutely fulfilling.
 It transcends the natural thinking of men (I Corinthians 2:14) because salvation is supernatural/spiritual in nature and cannot be grasped with the human mind apart from God's help!

-to seek that relationship and secure it prior to our death.
-Immediately following death we will be
+refusal to seek that relationship and secure it prior to our death.
+Immediately following death we

 of Jesus Christ!
 The number is unimaginable!
 God went to great lengths to assure the gospel message was clear and impossible to duplicate in the exact same way again in history!